 Wiimote input is limited to Windows-based XNA games:

-Once you get the Wiimote talking to my PC, having accelerometer input is very, very, very, very cool.
-Both the Wiimote itself and the Nunchuk that can be alternately attached contain 3 accelerometers each, with output normalized to gravity.
+Once you get the Wiimote talking to my PC, having accelerometer input is very, very, very cool.
+Both the Wiimote itself and the Nunchuk that can be optionally attached contain 3 accelerometers each, with output normalized to gravity.

 Although this provides Wiimote input for Windows games written with XNA, when I publish my XNA game to the Xbox360, I am unable to use the Wiimote. #ifdef statements in the code make the Wiimote bits conditionally compile for the Windows version.

 My butterflies are animated with the XNA Animation Components library, which you can download from Codeplex.
 Thanks to David Astle (who leads the project) for sorting out a little bug in the InterpolationController.
 It’s been fun making a (modest) contribution to that project.

 Now I can significantly slow down the animation, and the engine smoothly blends between frames of Phil’s animations, giving the butterflies a really natural look, even when they’re at rest.